SEAbdulbasit/asteroids-compose-multiplatform/README.md

 ## Asteroids Compose Multiplatform
-Asteroids is a 2D space game that is built using Compose Multiplatform.
+Asteroids is a 2D space game that is built using Compose Multiplatform by [Sebastian Aigner](https://github.com/SebastianAigner).
 It has now been updated to support multiple platforms including iOS, Android, Web, and Desktop.

 ## Multiplatform Support
 The extracted classes from the openrndr-math library were used to enable support for multiple platforms.